arb-project/homebrew-arb/README.md

 # unlink the current version of ARB
 brew unlink arb

-# change into the directory containing your local copy of this tab
+# change into the directory containing your local copy of this tap
 cd "$(brew --repo arb-project/arb)"

 # if you do not know the exact version you need to install, you can list